fhurqaan/i3/README.md

 -----------

 I find it easier using vim to edit this file, as the comments are highlighted.
-Just delete the comments not in the "swallow" section, those have to be uncommented.
+Just delete the comments not in the "swallow" section, those in the "swollow" section have to be uncommented and edited if needed.